ovh/cds/docs/content/tutorials/tutorials.hatchery-create.md

 * First of all you need to create a new package like the other into the hatchery package.
 Let's call this package vsphere for our example.

-* You have to create a cli subcommand (see [here](https://github.com/ovh/cds/blob/master/engine/hatchery/vsphere/cmd.go)) in order to launch this new hatchery mode via cli and with right flags in order to configure our access to vsphere API.
+* You have to implement the Service interface (see [here](https://github.com/ovh/cds/blob/master/engine/types.go)) in order to configure launch this new hatchery mode via CDS engine CLI.

+* Your have to create a Configuration structure composed of the [hatchery.CommonConfiguration](https://godoc.org/github.com/ovh/cds/sdk/hatchery#CommonConfiguration) and the variables you need to access to Vsphere API.
+You finally have to update the [engine main.go file](https://github.com/ovh/cds/blob/master/engine/main.go) to manage this new service and add and manage the configuration structure as part of the [global configuration](https://github.com/ovh/cds/blob/master/engine/types.go).

 * You need to implement the hatchery interface (see [here](https://godoc.org/github.com/ovh/cds/sdk/hatchery#Interface))